kartoza/bims-website/docs/src/administrator/biodiversity-data/data-management.md

 2. To facilitate downloading of data from the Global Biodiversity Information Facility’s (GBIF), thereby ensuring that the correct taxa are included on the information system.
 3. To provide the taxonomic hierarchy for taxa not yet on GBIF.

 The generation of a Master List requires consultation with available resources, relevant publications and experts.
 A Master List is intended to be an updatable resource, improved and added to as new data and studies are published, or new taxa are described.
 If no species lists are available for a country then the GBIF Taxonomic Master List may be generated by extracting data from GBIF.
-This Master List should then ideally be checked and validated for accuracy by the FBIS team.
+Functionality to harvest all existing taxa from GBIF has been developed, whereby all existing taxa recorded on GBIF for a particular spatial area are harvested from GBIF and used to create a master list for a particular biodiversity group.
+See further details in the document: **[Preparing and checking a Master List of Taxa before uploading](https://kartoza.github.io/bims-website/administrator/biodiversity-data/master-list-preparation/)**.

 The format of the Master List is important to ensure consistency for ingestion of data into the information system.
-The following columns are included in the Master Lists, provided as excel file template that will be used for each FBIS group (**<span style="color: #70ad47;">Master List Template final for FBIS Generic 2022_08_01.xlsx)</span>**.
-It is recommended that all columns be populated, with black compulsory and blue optional (explanations given in parenthesis):
+The following columns are included in the Master Lists, provided as excel file template that will be used for each biodiversity group on FBIS (**<span style="color: #70ad47;">Master List Template final for FBIS Generic 2022_08_01.xlsx)</span>**.
+All compulsory columns need to be populated (given in black text), while others are optional (given in blue text).
+Explanations are given in parenthesis:

-* <span style="color: blue;">On GBIF (Yes or No if the taxon is on GBIF)</span>
+* On GBIF (Yes or No if the taxon is on GBIF)</span>
 * GBIF Link (link to GBIF taxon)
 * Taxon Rank
 * Kingdom